sebastiandres/streamlit_book/docs/source/colored_expanders.rst

 Colored Expanders
 --------------------

 More colors to your expander!!!
+Just by importing the module you'll get this feature.

 .. raw:: html